alanm31/FNF-Porting-Stuff/README.md

 ```haxe
 SUtil.check();
 ```
-this will chack for android storage permisions and for the assets/mods directory
+this will check for android storage permisions and the assets/mods directories

 10. On Crash Application Alert